This guide will help you understand Mixpanel's Monthly Tracked User (MTU) billing system.

 If you are currently tracking data, you can see your MTU consumption in your Organization Settings.

-Click on your name in the upper right corner of Mixpanel, and select your organization name under ORGANIZATION SETTINGS.
+Click on the gear in the upper right corner of Mixpanel, and select your organization under ORGANIZATION SETTINGS.

 Why should I move from a People/Engagement plan to MTU?